janardan96/Node-Api/README.md

 * User can login and create their account.
 * JWT is used for authentication.
 * After successfully signup user can Post the their qoutes with images in the dashboard, which will visible to other users.
-* Other users can link and comment on the post.
+* Other users can like and comment on the post.
 * All Posts are protected, means only the authenticate user can delete their post.

 ## For access and run the code you need to make a keys.js file in config folder.
 After successfully create the file copy this code and config it according to your credentials